 Students nominated for the Award must show leadership and excellence in the promotion and development of extracurricular activities at Macdonald, to the benefit of the Macdonald community as a whole.
 Selection will be based on the extent and effectiveness of involvement, leadership shown, ability to work with peers and continuity of programs.

-A committee selected by the Macdonald Branch of the McGill Alumni Association will screen all nominations.
-Those students selected for the Gold Key Award will be publicly acknowledged and awarded gold pins during the Founder's Day Celebrations 2020.
+A committee selected by the Macdonald Branch of the McGill Alumni Association screens all nominations.
+Those students selected for the Gold Key Award are be publicly acknowledged and awarded gold pins during the Founder's Day Celebrations.